 Class IV Laser Therapy:

-Performed by the doctor only, with the patient wearing safety goggles .We utilize an FDA cleared Class IV, Therapeutic Laser distributed by K-Laser USA.
+Performed by the doctor only, with the patient wearing safety goggles .We utilize the latest generation P4, FDA cleared Class IV, Therapeutic Laser by K-Laser USA.

 Due to the tremendous amount of energy delivered, this laser device is not considered to be a “low-level” or “cold” laser.
-It actually penetrates to the targeted tissues!
+It actually delivers deep to the targeted tissues!
 Cold laser does not.

 Benefit of High Power Laser Therapy: